Polaris (NYSE:PII) PT Lowered to $150.00

-Polaris (NYSE:PII) had its price objective lowered by investment analysts at Robert W. Baird from $160.00 to $150.00 in a report released on Wednesday, The Fly reports.
-The brokerage currently has an “outperform” rating on the stock.
-Robert W. Baird’s target price indicates a potential upside of 29.03% from the company’s current price.
+Polaris (NYSE:PII) had its price target decreased by Morgan Stanley from $165.00 to $150.00 in a research note released on Thursday, Analyst Ratings Network reports.
+Morgan Stanley currently has an overweight rating on the stock.

-Other research analysts have also recently issued reports about the stock.
-Truist lowered their target price on shares of Polaris from $150.00 to $145.00 and set a “hold” rating on the stock in a report on Wednesday, July 28th.
-They noted that the move was a valuation call.
-Longbow Research cut shares of Polaris from a “buy” rating to a “neutral” rating in a report on Thursday, July 1st.
-Raymond James lowered their target price on shares of Polaris from $169.00 to $158.00 and set a “strong-buy” rating on the stock in a report on Wednesday, July 28th.
-Zacks Investment Research lowered shares of Polaris from a “buy” rating to a “hold” rating in a research report on Saturday, October 16th.
-Finally, Truist Securities reduced their price target on shares of Polaris from $150.00 to $145.00 and set a “hold” rating on the stock in a research report on Wednesday, July 28th.
-Two analysts have rated the stock with a sell rating, eight have given a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, Polaris presently has a consensus rating of “Hold” and an average price target of $146.06.
+A number of other research firms also recently issued reports on PII.
+Zacks Investment Research downgraded Polaris from a buy rating to a hold rating in a report on Saturday, October 16th.
+Truist lowered their price target on Polaris from $145.00 to $125.00 and set a hold rating on the stock in a research report on Wednesday, October 27th.
+Truist Securities dropped their price objective on Polaris from $145.00 to $125.00 and set a hold rating on the stock in a research note on Wednesday, October 27th.
+Raymond James decreased their target price on shares of Polaris from $158.00 to $148.00 and set a strong-buy rating for the company in a research note on Wednesday, October 27th.
+Finally, Robert W. Baird dropped their price target on shares of Polaris from $160.00 to $150.00 and set an outperform rating on the stock in a research report on Wednesday, October 27th.
+Three investment analysts have rated the stock with a sell rating, six have given a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, Polaris currently has a consensus rating of Hold and an average target price of $144.27.

+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 15th.
+Stockholders of record on Wednesday, December 1st will be given a $0.63 dividend.
+This represents a $2.52 annualized dividend and a dividend yield of 2.19%.
+The ex-dividend date is Tuesday, November 30th.
+Polaris’s payout ratio is presently 32.56%.

-In other news, insider Jacob Vogel sold 1,298 shares of Polaris stock in a transaction on Friday, October 15th.
-The shares were sold at an average price of $130.00, for a total transaction of $168,740.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-2.70% of the stock is currently owned by insiders.
+In other news, insider Jacob Vogel sold 1,298 shares of the stock in a transaction dated Friday, October 15th.
+The shares were sold at an average price of $130.00, for a total value of $168,740.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+2.70% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in PII.
-First Trust Advisors LP raised its stake in Polaris by 115.7% during the first quarter.
-First Trust Advisors LP now owns 18,030 shares of the company’s stock worth $1,522,000 after buying an additional 9,673 shares during the last quarter.
-Neuberger Berman Group LLC raised its stake in Polaris by 6,541.1% during the first quarter.
-Neuberger Berman Group LLC now owns 179,642 shares of the company’s stock worth $23,982,000 after buying an additional 176,937 shares during the last quarter.
-Guggenheim Capital LLC raised its stake in Polaris by 3.9% during the first quarter.
-Guggenheim Capital LLC now owns 7,697 shares of the company’s stock worth $1,027,000 after buying an additional 290 shares during the last quarter.
-Credit Suisse AG raised its stake in Polaris by 17.5% during the first quarter.
-Credit Suisse AG now owns 61,661 shares of the company’s stock worth $8,233,000 after buying an additional 9,172 shares during the last quarter.
-Finally, Stifel Financial Corp raised its stake in Polaris by 45.8% during the first quarter.
-Stifel Financial Corp now owns 21,139 shares of the company’s stock worth $2,822,000 after buying an additional 6,640 shares during the last quarter.
-83.65% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the stock.
+Sound Income Strategies LLC increased its position in Polaris by 144.9% during the second quarter.
+Sound Income Strategies LLC now owns 191 shares of the company’s stock worth $26,000 after acquiring an additional 113 shares during the period.
+Strategic Blueprint LLC bought a new position in Polaris during the second quarter worth about $30,000.
+Parisi Gray Wealth Management bought a new position in Polaris during the second quarter worth about $31,000.
+Spire Wealth Management bought a new position in Polaris during the third quarter worth about $36,000.
+Finally, Jacobi Capital Management LLC bought a new position in Polaris in the 2nd quarter valued at about $46,000.
+83.65% of the stock is currently owned by institutional investors and hedge funds.

 Polaris Inc engages in designing, engineering, and manufacturing power sports vehicles.
 It operates through the following segments ORV, Snowmobiles, Motorcycles, Global Adjacent Markets, Aftermarket, and Boats.
 The company was founded by Allen Hetteen, Edgar E. Hetteen, and David Johnson in 1954 and is headquartered in Medina, MN.